iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `didDocument` as JSON: An IOTA DID Document (see e.g. in <a href="#did-resolution">DID Resolution</a>).

-`credential` as [VC JSON](https://w3c-ccg.github.io/vc-json-schemas/): A syntactically valid credential.

 `comment` as String: A comment, mostly used to provide more information about something.
 Can be literally any String.

-`challenge` as JSON, e.g. `{"foo": "sign this"}`: A JSON acting as a signing challenge.
+`challenge` as JSON, e.g. `{"task": "Sign this!"}`: A JSON acting as a signing challenge.
+Can contain basically anything.

+`credential` as [VC JSON](https://w3c-ccg.github.io/vc-json-schemas/): A syntactically valid credential.

+`credentials`: A list of credentials.

+`credentialId` as String, e.g.`credential-69420-delicious-lasagna`: The id of a credential.

+`credentialType` as String, e.g. `YouHaveNiceHairCredential`: A VC type.

-`offeredCredentialTypes` as JSON: A field specific to VC issuance, contains a list of possible credential types, see <a href="#credential-options">Credential Options</a>.
+`credentialTypes` as JSON, e.g. `["YouHaveNiceHairCredential", "YourLasagnaIsDeliciousCredential"]`: Contains a list of possible credential types, see e.g. <a href="#credential-options">Credential Options</a>.

-`credentialType` as String, e.g. `SimpleDiplomaCredential`: A VC type.
+`supportedIssuers` as JSON: Contains a list of supported issuer `id`, see <a href="#credential-options">Credential Options</a>.

+`schemata` as JSON: A named list of credential schemata, see <a href="#credential-schema">Credential Schema</a>.

+`verifiablePresentation` as JSON: A Verifiable Presentation.

-`signature` as JSON, e.g. `{...}`: Includes a signature.
+`signature` as JSON: Defines a signature.
 Fields defined below.

 `signature[type]` as String, e.g. `JcsEd25519Signature2020`: Signature type.